Definition Guide Irish law and best practice

 Choosing the right grinding equipment

 Abrasive wheel injuries are among the leading causes of hand, eye and respiratory harm in Irish workplaces.
-The real risk factors are familiar: the wrong angle grinder for the task, a damaged wheel, a missing guard, incorrect wheel selection, bad weather or overreaching instead of moving the grinding equipment.
-When you pick the right access solution - a step grinder, pedestal grinder, bench grinder or PPE with an approved wheel bore specification - the risk drops dramatically.
+The real risk factors are familiar: the wrong wheel for the material, a damaged or expired wheel, a missing guard, an over-tightened spindle nut, side-loading a cutting disc, or operating without proper PPE.
+When you select the right machine and wheel - a bench or pedestal grinder, an angle grinder with a fitted guard, or a cut-off saw with the correct bonded disc - the risk drops dramatically.

 Most abrasive wheel injuries do not come from dramatic accidents.
 HSA inspection patterns consistently show that everyday routine tasks - a quick touch-up with an angle grinder, a wheel change on a bench grinder, a pipe cut without the correct guard - cause the majority of serious hand, eye and respiratory injuries.
 That is why SI 36/2016 applies to every powered grinding task, not only to high-risk fabrication work.